DhruvDh/context-gather/README.md

-# `ctx-gather`
+# `ctxg`

-Below is a step-by-step outline for implementing a `ctx-gather` Rust CLI tool that meets your specifications.
+Below is a step-by-step outline for implementing a `ctxg` Rust CLI tool that meets your specifications.
 It’s designed to do the following:

 1. **Accept file paths (and glob patterns) on the command line.**
 2. **Optionally open a TUI** for interactive file selection when a flag (e.g., `-i` or `--interactive`) is used.